 That's some pretty heavy chemistry to get to a nearly caffeine-free product while still retaining the tea’s flavor.
 So now it may seem highly unlikely that simply running under hot water would perform the same task.
 Hot water alone cannot stand up to this measure; it will leave some amount of caffeine and severely degrade the taste.

 The Truth Behind DIY Decaf

-Science has since disproven the idea that you can make naturally decaffeinated tea with a hot water rinse as described above.
-Worse yet, science has shown that this kind of preparation method removes many of the antioxidants, but very little of the caffeine.
+Science has not only disproven the idea that you can make naturally decaffeinated tea with a hot water rinse but, worse yet, studies have shown that this kind of preparation method removes many of the antioxidants, but very little of the caffeine.

 While some of the caffeine is removed from tea leaves during an infusion, the time the leaves are left in the boiling water is not long enough to make a significant difference in the caffeine level.
 According to a test conducted by Bruce Richardson, a well-known tea expert, and Dr. Bruce Branan, Professor of Chemistry at Asbury University, it takes 6 minutes to remove 80 percent of the caffeine in loose leaf teas.
 A 3-minute infusion reduced the caffeine to 70 percent, depending on the type of tea.
 Within that time, however, you are loosing all of the flavors and healthy components of tea.

 Skeptical?
 Try brewing a loose leaf tea a second time after a normal 5-minute brew and see how it tastes.
 Chances are that it will be very dull and disappointing, thin and watery, negating the joy of drinking tea in the first place.
 Even so, many people who were fooled by the myth of home decaffeination continue to rinse their tea, despite evidence to the contrary.